bisdn/bisdn.github.io/network_configuration/vlan_bridging.md

 The traditional bridging mode in Linux, created without VLAN filtering, accepts only one VLAN per bridge and the ports attached must have VLAN-subinterfaces configured.
 For a large number of VLANS, this poses an issue with scalability, which is the motivation for the usage of VLAN-aware bridges.

-**WARNING**: baseboxd supports only the VLAN-Aware bridge mode.
+**WARNING**: baseboxd supports only the VLAN-aware bridge mode.
 Creating traditional bridges will result in undefined behavior.
 {: .label .label-red }

 Only a single bridge is supported inside Basebox and due to the nature of VLAN-Aware bridges only one is necessary.
 The following subsections contain instructions for configuring bridges using [iproute2](#iproute2) and [systemd-networkd](#systemd-networkd).